On finite non-degenerate braided tensor categories with a Lagrangian subcategory: The -faithful grading

 To summarize, we have proved the following theorem.

-\begin{theorem} Let $W$ be a purely odd supervector space, and let $\mathcal{C}$ be a finite non-degenerate braided tensor category containing $\E:=\sRep(W)$ as a Lagrangian subcategory.
-Let $\C_0$ and $\C_1$ be the centralizer and anti-centralizer of $\sVec\subseteq\E$ inside $\C$, respectively.
-Then $\C$ admits a $\mathbb{Z}/2\mathbb{Z}$-faithful grading $\mathcal{C}=\C_0\oplus \C_1$, with $\C_0$ as the identity component, such that the following hold: \begin{enumerate} \item $\C_0$ is tensor equivalent to $\sRep(W\oplus W^*)$, contains $\E$ as a symmetric tensor subcategory, and is slightly degenerate. \item $\C_1$ is an exact indecomposable $\C_0$-module category with at most two nonisomorphic simple objects. \end{enumerate} \end{theorem}
+\begin{theorem} Let $\mathcal{C}$ be a finite non-degenerate braided tensor category containing $\E_n$ as a Lagrangian subcategory.
+Let $\C_0$, $\C_1$ be the centralizer and anti-centralizer of $\sVec\subset\E_n$ inside $\C$, respectively.
+Then $\C$ admits a $\mathbb{Z}/2\mathbb{Z}$-faithful grading $\mathcal{C}=\C_0\oplus \C_1$, with $\C_0$ being the identity component, such that the following hold: \begin{enumerate} \item $\C_0$ contains $\E_n$ as a Lagrangian subcategory, it is slightly degenerate, and $\C_0\cong\D_n$ as braided tensor categories. \item $\C_1$ is an exact indecomposable $\C_0$-module category, with at most two nonisomorphic simple objects. \end{enumerate} \end{theorem}

-\begin{remark} In \cite[Section 8]{BN2} the authors show in particular that $\Z(\E)$ is nilpotent of nilpotency class $2$. \end{remark}
+\begin{remark} In \cite[Section 8]{BN2} the authors show in particular that $\Z(\E_n)$ is nilpotent of nilpotency class $2$. \end{remark}

 \begin{example} Let $\C:=\Z(\sVec)$.
 Then $\C_0=\sVec$ and $\C_1$ has exactly two invertible objects of order $2$.